rhertogh/yii2-oauth2-server/docs/guide/start-installation.md

                'class' => rhertogh\Yii2Oauth2Server\Oauth2Module::class,
                'identityClass' => app\models\User::class, // The Identity Class of your application (most likely the same as the 'identityClass' of your application's User Component)
                'privateKey' => 'file:///path/to/private.key', // Path to the private key generated in step 1.
 Warning: make sure the path is outside the web-root.
                'publicKey' => 'file:///path/to/public.key', // Path to the public key generated in step 1.
-Warning: make sure the path is outside the web-root.
                'privateKeyPassphrase' => getenv('YII2_OAUTH2_SERVER_PRIVATE_KEY_PASSPHRASE'), // The private key passphrase (if used in step 1).
                'codesEncryptionKey' => getenv('YII2_OAUTH2_SERVER_CODES_ENCRYPTION_KEY'), // The encryption key generated in step 2.
                'storageEncryptionKeys' => [